solid/authentication-panel/proposals/HttpSignature.md

 One advantage of using `https` URLs to refer to keys, is that they allow the client to use HTTP Methods such as `POST` or `PUT` to create keys, as well as `PUT`, `PATCH` and `DELETE` to edit them, helping address the problem of key revocation.

-Whichever `keyid` scheme is used, the Resource's Guard will be able to check the Web Access Control Rules for the resource, to find if access can be granted (see [The Access Control Rules](#the-access-control-rules) below).
+Whichever `keyid` scheme is used, the Resource's Guard will be able to check the linked-to Web Access Control Rules, and so discover if access can be granted to a user identified with that key (see [The Access Control Rules](#the-access-control-rules) below).

 ## Solid Use Case

-To explain why we may want keys that are not local to the resource server, we will make a small digression to explain the principal Solid use case.
+The Solid Use Case will help us justify why we may want identifiers whose visibility is not necessarily tied to just one resource server.
 We start by noticing that Solid (Social Linked Data) clients are modeled on web browsers.
-They are not tied to reading/writing data from one domain, but are able to start from any web server, and are able to follow links around the web.
+Solid clients are not tied to reading or writing data from one domain: just as web browsers they can  start from a resource located on any server and following links from there arrive anywhere else on the web.
-As a result, they cannot know in advance of arriving at a resource, what type of authentication will be needed there.
+As a result, Solid Apps cannot know in advance of arriving at a resource, what type of authentication will be needed there.
-Furthermore, their users may be quite keen to create cross-site identities and link them up, as that can allow decentralized conversations to happen, and thereby let people build reputations across web sites.
+Furthermore, Solid App users will be keen to create cross-site identities and link them up, in order to join decentralized conversations.
+This is an important part of building reputations across web sites.

 We can illustrate this by the following diagram showing the topology of the data a solid client may need to read.
 Starting from Tim Berners-Lee's [WebID](https://www.w3.org/2005/Incubator/webid/spec/identity/), a client may need to follow the links spanning web servers (represented as boxes).